Zelenskyy says he is ready to work on US-backed plan to end war in Ukraine

 The acceleration in US diplomacy comes at an awkward time for Kyiv, with its troops on the back foot on the battlefield and Zelenskyy's government undermined by a corruption scandal.

-KYIV: President Volodymyr Zelenskyy said after talks with a top US Army official on Thursday that he was ready to work with Washington on a plan to end the war in Ukraine, and he expects to discuss it with President Donald Trump in coming days.
+KYIV: Ukrainian President Volodymyr Zelenskyy said after talks with a top US Army official on Thursday (Nov 20) that he was ready to work with Washington on a plan to end the war in Ukraine, and he expects to discuss it with President Donald Trump in the coming days.

 European countries are pushing back against the US-backed plan, which sources said would require Kyiv to give up more land and partially disarm, conditions long seen by Ukraine's allies as tantamount to capitulation.